-CSC Services joined a team of specialist staff at Dungeness Power Station last month, brought in to carry out a major maintenance programme worth around £40m.
+CSC Services joined a team of specialist staff at Dungeness Power Station to carry out a major power station maintenance programme worth around £40m.

 One of the two reactors at the power station was taken off line on Friday 16 June for a 12-week period as more than 12,000 separate pieces of work – each carefully planned during the last two years of preparation are carried out.